GabrielCastoldi/GabrielCastoldi/README.md

 - JavaScript
 - Android Development
 - MySQL Workbench
+- Cloud Computing
+- Spring

 ## About Me

-I currently use Ubuntu as my main operating system, which allows me to maximize productivity in both development tasks and daily activities.
 I am always seeking new opportunities to apply and expand my knowledge in a challenging and collaborative environment.

 📫 **How to contact me**: [gabriel.castoldi@outlook.com](mailto:gabriel.castoldi@outlook.com)